Liverpool is a city that doesn’t do things by halves.

 From the fiery atmosphere of a Merseyside Derby between rivals Liverpool and Everton to the adoration shown for the city’s musical greats, Liverpudlians are known the world over for their pride and larger-than-life personalities.

-Those working in Liverpool’s thriving culinary industry also possess their own extraordinary passion for, amongst other things, gastronomy.
+Indeed, those working in Liverpool’s thriving culinary industry possess their own extraordinary passion for food & drink.

-So, in the words of Liverpool’s four most famous sons, it’s now time to ‘come together’ and celebrate some of the finest dining out venues this historic city has to offer.
+So, in the words of Liverpool’s four most famous sons, it’s now time to ‘come together’ and celebrate the finest dining out venues this historic city has to offer.

 The 8 Best Places to Eat in Liverpool